Welcome to "Future of the City Centre"

 Future of the City Centre, Joao Pessoa, Brazil

 The fourth and final symposium will be held in the easternmost city in the Americas, in the Paraiba region of Brazil.
 Designated a UNESCO 'creative city', it seeks to balance heritage and modernity in the city centre.
-The meeting will be held in March 2020, hosted by the University of Paraiba.
+The meeting was held in March 2020, hosted by the University of Paraiba.

 The research team: who we are